Conformal symmetry in force-free electrodynamics: Conformal transformation

 The angles between field lines are preserved by conformal transformations.
 Let us start with the general stationary and axi-symmetric electrodynamics, in which the angle between electric and magnetic field lines is given by

-Obviously, it is generally invariant and so the force-free feilds are always perpendicular under a conformal tansformation.
-Similarly, it can be verified that the toroidal component of the Lorentz force $f^\varphi$ also remains vanishing under an anlytical conformal transformation.
+Obviously, it is generally invariant and so the force-free fields are always perpendicular under a conformal transformation.
+Similarly, it can be verified that the toroidal component of the Lorentz force $f^\varphi$ also remains vanishing under an analytical conformal transformation.

 The only non-trivial case is the poloidal component of the Lorentz force: